joewilkin/p4-testbed/README.md

 * [protobuf](https://github.com/protocolbuffers/protobuf)
 * [thrift](https://github.com/apache/thrift)

+Additionally, Python version 3.10 or higher should be installed.

 ### Hardware Emulation

 To use the hardware switch-specific features, the program and dependancies in the above section must be installed on a physical Linux machine connected to an Aurora 610 hardware switch configured with the Tofino 1 architecture.
 The switch should be started with a compiled P4 program and the server.py script should be running on the switch using: